LeMuffinMan/LeMuffinMan/README.md

 ### Realized projects:
 <ul>
+    <li><strong><a href="https://github.com/LeMuffinMan/PasszordGenerator.rs">🔒 PasswordGenerator.rs</a> - A simple password generator realized as an exercise to learn Rust basics. </strong></li>
+Using crates Clap for a reliable and user-friendly CLI, and Serde to parse TOML config file or output settings as JSON.
     <li><strong><a href="https://github.com/LeMuffinMan/fract-ol">💫 Fractol</a> - A simple fractals explorer coded in C for my 42 cursus.</strong></li>
     Featuring Mandelbrot, Julia sets and a lot more.
 This project involved optimizing rendering algorithms for performance using the MinilibX graphics library.
     <li><strong><a href="https://github.com/LeMuffinMan/ChessReplay">🔁 ChessReplay</a> - A simple PGN decoder and chess replayer written in C.</strong></li>